 The previous test had a 25% stop-loss.
 By exiting a position at a 25% loss, the trader lost virtually any opportunity for recovery and potential profit.
 In this test, we increased the stop-loss to 50%, creating more downside risk but also more opportunity for positions to recover.

 As expected, this strategy adjustment increased the average position downside.
 However, there was not a corresponding increase in average position profitability.

 Interestingly, this means that the original 25% stop-loss parameter was not constraining our chances for profitability, but instead almost exclusively protecting large downside losses.

 Since the stop-loss was not constraining profitability, we adjusted our test to consider whether different position rolling criteria could improve our put credit spread strategy.
-We found that only one position out of 296 ever reached 15 DTE and was rolled into the next month.
+We found that only one position out of 296 even reached 15 DTE and rolled into the next month.